- Chart

 Industry Overview

-The financial technology (FinTech) and exchange industry is characterized by intense competition, rapid technological advancement, increasing regulatory scrutiny, and a growing demand for data and analytics.
-Key trends include the rise of algorithmic trading, the expansion of digital assets, and the need for robust anti-financial crime solutions.
+The financial technology (FinTech) and capital markets infrastructure industry is characterized by rapid technological advancement, increasing regulatory scrutiny, and a growing demand for data and analytics.
+Key trends include digitalization, automation, the rise of ESG investing, and the increasing importance of cybersecurity.
+The industry is highly competitive, with established players and new entrants vying for market share.

 Positioning